HagesLab/Interferogram_FFT/README.md

 * If it is the first time running the MAP data analysis, make sure to set "ImportTRES = False".
 * Input a "rangeval" which will trim the data to an upper time to limit the computational load.
 * Check plotting ranges in the "Plotting Metadata" section of the code
-* Run the scrpit.
+* Run the script.
 Adjust "Plotting Metadata" to get the desired plots.
       * To use entire dataset for the TRPL data (for good resolution), set "Usemapdata=True".
 This will use the rawdata prior to losing a lot of signal in the FFT, apodiztion, etc. If "Usemapdata=False" and "AverageTRPL = False", you will plot the full integral TRPL, but it is computed after the FFT (not recommended).
       * You can average the TRPL or PL data over a given range or ranges, input as a list.
 You must toggle the legend on/off manually when multiple curves are shown.
       * For the standalone TRPL plot, it is posisble to pick a different plot range.